ShameGod/goLang/README.md

 }
 ```

+#### Encapsulation :
+It is possible to do encapsulation by exporting functions giving access to variables, by setting a capital letter.

 ## Booking app :
 I will be explain the development process of a booking app with Golang :